aurimasmb/ffp_IASS2017/README.md

 # ffp

-Code used for solutions to the Basic Form-Fitting Problem in "Form-Fitting for Diversity-Tolerant Design," Bukauskas et al 2017.
+Code used for solutions to the Basic Form-Fitting Problem in:

+_Form-Fitting for Diversity-Tolerant Design, Bukauskas et al 2017._

 This is a console application.
 Open the solution in Visual Studio 2015 to execute.